-"VLANs and Default Gateways" on page 75
+- "VLANs and Default Gateways" on page 87 - "Protocol-based VLANs" on page 91

-NOTE - Basic VLANs can be configured during initial switch configuration (see "Using the Setup Utility" in the Alteon OS Command Reference).
+Note - Basic VLANs can be configured during initial switch configuration (see "Using the Setup Utility" in the Alteon OS Command Reference).
 More comprehensive VLAN configuration can be done from the Command Line Interface (see "VLAN Configuration" as well as "Port Configuration" in the Alteon OS Command Reference).